mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 IPv4:

-- Complex pattern which accounts for formatted (periods) and unformatted (no periods) versions of the IPv4 addresses.
+- Complex pattern, which accounts for formatted (periods) and unformatted (no periods) versions of the IPv4 addresses.

 IPv6:

-- Complex pattern which accounts for formatted IPv6 numbers (which include colons).
+- Complex pattern, which accounts for formatted IPv6 numbers (which include colons).

 ### Pattern